jtpolo14/osc3d-coding-courses/RaspberryPi/lecture06/README.md

 Description
 --------------------
 You will learn how to:
+* Use Booleans: True or False (should this be lecture04?)
 * Write conditional tests using 'if'
 * Write conditional tests using 'else'
 * Write conditional tests using 'elif'